Chemical Diagnostics to Unveil Environments Enriched by First Stars: Observational data

-The two high-redshift QSOs UHS J0439+1634 ($z_{\rm em} = 6.5185$) and ULAS J1342+0928 ($z_{\rm em} = 7.5353$) have been observed recently with JWST/NIRSpec at low spectral resolution ($\rm R\approx 2700$) and their spectra were analysed by \citet{Christensen2023}.
-Both objects also have intermediate resolution ($\rm R\approx 9000$) good signal-to-noise ratio VLT/X-Shooter data.
-The X-Shooter spectrum of UHS J0439+1634 was presented in \citet{Dodorico2023} and analysed in \citet{RDavies2023a}.
+The analysis of the three systems with possible PISN enrichment by \citet{Christensen2023} have been carried out in JWST/NIRSpec spectra at low spectral resolution ($\rm R\approx 2700$).
+Two of these systems fall in the spectra of the QSOs UHS J0439+1634 ($z_{\rm em} = 6.5185$) and ULAS J1342+0928 ($z_{\rm em} = 7.5353$), respectively, which also have intermediate resolution ($\rm R\approx 9000$) good signal-to-noise ratio VLT/X-Shooter data.

+The X-Shooter spectrum of J0439+1634 was presented in \citet{Dodorico2023} and analysed in \citet{RDavies2023a}.
 However, these authors do not identify the \OIa\ 1302 $\mathring{\rm A}$ transition associated with the system at $z=6.2897$, discussed by \citet{Christensen2023}, because it falls in a spectral region already populated by other absorption lines \citep[see][for details]{RDavies2023a}.
 Our analysis of the system is reported in Appendix~\ref{app:abs_sys}.

-The analysis of the X-shooter absorption spectrum of J1342+0928 is carried out in this work for the first time, and is briefly described in Appendix~\ref{app:abs_sys}.
-For the purpose of this paper, we analysed only the two \OIa\ absorption systems at $z=7.369$ and $z=7.443$ for which \citet{Christensen2023} reported the chemical abundances.
+The analysis of the X-shooter absorption spectrum of J1342+0928 is carried out in this work for the first time, and is described in Appendix~\ref{app:abs_sys}.

+For the purpose of this paper, we analysed only the two \OIa\ absorption systems at $z=7.369$ and $z=7.443$ for which \citet{Christensen2023} reported the chemical abundances, the former showing possible PISN enrichment.
 However, we carried out a first look analysis of the whole spectrum to verify that the transitions of the considered systems were not blended with lines from other systems.

 Observed absorption features were identified and fitted with Voigt profiles to determine ionic column densities.
-Assuming that these systems are metal-poor DLAs, we derived chemical abundances from the ratio of the measured column densities \citep[see e.g.][Sodini et al. subm.]{Becker2012} and adopting solar chemical abundances from \citet{Asplund2009a}.
+We derived chemical abundances from the ratio of the measured column densities and adopting solar chemical abundances from \citet{Asplund2009a}.
+Based on the common hypothesis that these systems are metal-poor DLAs \citep[e.g.][]{Becker2012,Christensen2023}, we did not correct for ionization effects and dust depletion.
 Measured column densities and plots of the absorption lines are reported in Appendix~\ref{app:abs_sys}.